Trusted WordPress tutorials, when you need them most.

 Apart from preventing authors from deleting posts, you can also limit them to their posts in WordPress.
 This way, authors will only be able to edit, preview, and publish the posts they have written themselves.

-If you run a multi-author blog or allow guest posts, this can be super helpful as it encourages writers to focus on their work and helps in organizational clarity.
+If you run a multi-author blog or allow guest posts, this can be super helpful.
+It encourages writers to focus on their work and improves organizational clarity.

 To restrict authors to their posts, you can use PublishPress Permissions.